 The Outstanding Graduate Teaching Award recognizes the distinguished teaching of a graduate faculty member.

-One award of $3,000 is presented annually, with nominations limited to one per graduate program.
+One award s presented annually, with nominations limited to one per graduate program.
 Past recipients of the award are eligible for nomination if five or more years have elapsed since they received the award.
+All prizes will be announced in spring of 2018.

 To assist in identifying award nominees, the following criteria are suggested: